TheXgodz98/yalu102/README.md

 ## Substrate

-On the iPhone 7 the mobile substrate has been disabled due to a KPP misuse of function in the code, please respect this and do NOT get any repos that re-enable this, doing so may cause malfunction to your device.
+On the iPhone 7 & Plus models the mobile substrate has been disabled due to a KPP misuse of function in the code, please respect this and do NOT get any repos that re-enable this, doing so may cause malfunction to your device.